Anger: how to deal with this destructive emotion during your divorce

 Originally published on 6th May 2021 at 9:01 AM

-Divorcing is an emotional roller coaster, and one of the emotions that you will nearly inevitably experience is anger.
+Divorce is an emotional roller coaster and one of the emotions that many experience is anger.

-Anger might be present because you can’t stand your ex, it might be there because they are treating you badly, because you have less access to your children and/or they broke their marriage vows.
-It could also be present as one of the stages of grief as you experience bereavement over the end of your marriage.
+• It could also be present as one of the stages of grief as you experience bereavement over the end of your marriage

-When does anger go from normal to destructive?
+When does divorce anger go from normal to destructive?

-Many people consider anger to be a bad emotion, but it is actually a very useful emotion.
-It can really fire us up to take action, and it can stop us being treated unfairly.
-In the context of divorce, it can also help us to get over our spouse as we focus on their bad points.
-However, this can also lead to people becoming so angry that it interferes with the financial and custodial settlements as they try and settle the score with money and access to children.
+Many people consider anger to be a bad emotion, but it does have its uses.
+It can really push us to act, and it can stop us being treated unfairly.
+In the context of divorce, it can also help us get over our spouse as we focus on their bad points.
+However, this can also lead to people becoming so angry that it interferes with the process of financial and child arrangements.

-In summary, CBT encourages you to challenge your thinking.
-For example, can you take a compassionate view to why your spouse might be acting as they are?
+Behavioural therapy encourages you to challenge your thinking.
+For example, can you take a compassionate view as to why your spouse might be acting as they are?
 Can you see things from their perspective?

-CBT would also encourage you to look at how the anger gets you to behave, and encourages you to replace your current reaction to anger to something more healthy.
-For example, if you are venting to others constantly about your ex, this has actually been shown to make things worse.
+CBT would also encourage you to look at how the anger gets you to behave and encourages you to replace your current reaction to anger to something healthier.
+For example, if you are venting to others constantly about your ex, this has been shown to make things worse.

 Likewise, if you are spending lots of time looking at what they are doing with their new partner, this will likewise increase your anger.

-Be upfront about your feelings, and ask to sleep on any important decision when you feel angry.
-Likewise, before sending an angry email or text, sleep and re-read it in the morning, or go for a walk.
+Be upfront about your feelings and ask to sleep on any important decisions when you feel angry.
+Likewise, before sending an angry email or text, sleep and re-read it in the morning, or take the time to mull over it on a walk.

 The tendency is to try to resolve all anger at once by raising lots of issues with your ex.
 Instead, insist on resolving one issue before addressing others.

-4. It might sound prescriptive, but it remains important to use "I feel" statements.
+4. It might sound cliché, but it remains important to use "I feel" statements

 This helps others to see your perspective, and you cannot be argued with on this aspect, as no one else knows how you feel.
-Finally, by focusing on “I”, you will not be accusing them, which can stoke anger.
+Finally, by focusing on “I,” you will not be accusing them, which can worsen divorce anger.

 Source: